BarkinSungu/AlarmClockApp/README.md

 - Customize your alarm sound by choosing from a variety of pre-installed sounds within the app.
 - If your device supports it, you can also set your own sound from the audio library as your alarm tone.

+## Note about Notifications

+Please note that notifications work on the iOS simulator as well, allowing you to experience the app's alarm and notification features even when using a virtual device.

+However, for the best experience, it's recommended to test the app on a physical iOS device to fully observe the alarm sounds and notification behavior.

 ## Getting Started

 To start using the Alarm Clock App, follow these steps:

 1. Download or clone the repository to your local machine.
 2. Open the project in Xcode.
-3. Build and run the app on a simulator or a physical iOS device.
+3. Build and run the app on a physical iOS device.
 4. Set alarms with your preferred settings and enjoy a reliable wake-up experience.

 ## Alarm Sounds